'The Essential Sports Spread Betting Website'

 Whilst we all hope that Murray can fulfill his undoubted potential and win a major, the Great British public often have a tendency to back their own into far too short a price.

-The seeding commitee has placed him at number two -which would give his followers a profit of 12 points -but he may well have to beat both Del Potro and Nadal to set up a final with a certain Roger Federer!
+The seeding commitee have placed him at number four -which means he may well have to beat Lopez, Warinka, Soderling and Nadal in order to set up a final with a certain Novak Djokovic!

 So just what are the positives and negatives for the Scot...